kiransalagare/Melanoma-detection-case-study/README.md

 _________________________________________________________________

 ## Conclusions

+1st analysis:
 ![image](https://user-images.githubusercontent.com/121044079/231836576-f574b3af-669c-4bb2-aa31-4124d5459374.png)

 Conclusion 1: The model is overfitting because the is a visible difference between loss functions in training and test just before the 10th epoch.
 The accuracy is greater than 60% as there are sufficient features to remember the pattern.

+2nd analysis:
 ![image](https://user-images.githubusercontent.com/121044079/231836642-43a4aedb-eed1-42af-b32c-a77a76687397.png)

-Data augmentation helped solve the overfitting problem.
+Conclusion 2: Data augmentation helped solve the overfitting problem.
 However, accuracy decreased to 50%.

+3rd analysis:
 ![image](https://user-images.githubusercontent.com/121044079/231836732-4abd6f9e-2ce9-42bd-bab8-a590345c1638.png)

-Using the Augmentor library helped in increasing the accuracy of the training set upto more than 80% but overfitting still persists on the model.
+Conclusion 3: Using the Augmentor library helped in increasing the accuracy of the training set upto more than 80% but overfitting still persists on the model.

 ## Technologies Used
 tensorflow - version 2.12.0